angular/angular/aio/content/guide/testing-components-scenarios.md

 <code-example header="app/hero/hero-detail.component.spec.ts (SharedModule setup)" path="testing/src/app/hero/hero-detail.component.spec.ts" region="setup-shared-module"></code-example>

-It's a bit tighter and smaller, with fewer import statements \(not shown\).
+It's a bit tighter and smaller, with fewer import statements, which are not shown in this example.

 <a id="feature-module-import"></a>